IBM/cp4ba-client-onboarding-scenario/DeployingClientOnboarding.md

 ## Prerequisites

-1. **Cloud Pak for Business Automation (CP4BA) cluster** IBM Business Partners and IBMers can reserve a [Jam-in-a-box for Business Automation](https://techzone.ibm.com/collection/jam-in-a-box-for-business-automation) cluster from IBM TechZone (in case client facing).
+1. **Cloud Pak for Business Automation (CP4BA) cluster** IBM Business Partners and IBMers can reserve a [Jam-in-a-box for Business Automation](https://techzone.ibm.com/collection/jam-in-a-box-for-business-automation) cluster from IBM TechZone (in case client-facing).
    (An alternative is to create or use a CP4BA 22.0.1 starter deployment authoring environment that has configured at least the following capabilities: Automation Decision Services, Workflow, Business Automation Insights)

    ***Environment verification***